 – prepare guidelines, methodologies and publications to assist Member States in identifying counterfeit and tampered devices and methods of increasing public awareness and restricting trade in these devices, as well as the best ways of limiting them;

 – study the impact of counterfeit and tampered telecommunication/ICT devices being transported to developing countries.

+2.9 Future challenges for C&I, such as:

+– new technologies outpacing regulation/testing procedures;

+– regulatory aspects for Open RAN and interoperability adoption related to 5G (in possible collaboration with Question 1/1 on broadband infrastructure);

+– smart objects’ communication paradigms (in possible collaboration with Question 1/2 on smart objects and IoT);

+– intentional or unintentional software modifications to ICT devices after homologation and their impacts to existing C&I frameworks (in possible collaboration with Question 3/2 on hacking issues);

+– effective harmonization of procedures and technical collaboration, etc.

+2.10 How to prioritize device/type-approval while achieving a good balance between providing confidence to the user (e.g. through homologation) and applicable regulatory measures by the responsible authorities.

+2.11 C&I challenges and opportunities during the COVID-19 pandemic.

+2.12 Ways in which new technologies can help to improve the international C&I framework and trade in and use of ICT devices.

 3 Expected outputs

 In the ITU-D study period 2018-2021, studies of various issues related to C&I, combating counterfeit ICT equipment and theft of mobile devices are to be reported.
 Outputs are to be prepared in three separate components.